- Home

 2021 Cohort

-Randi McArthur, BSN, RN + –
+Randi McArthur + –

 Randi McArthur is originally from South Carolina and graduated from the University of South Carolina in Aiken.
 She began her career in Utah as a psych nurse and then transitioned to public health as a school and immunizations nurse at her county’s health department.
 In 2018, Randi moved to North Carolina where she began practicing community health nursing in home infusion before joining UNC’s SON Ph.D.
 Program.